Maria Kotarba: Friendships

 In January 1945, the SS evacuated the camp through Birkenau deeper into Nazi Germany.
 The two women arrived separately at Ravensbrück in open coal wagons.
 Kotarba found her Jewish friend almost dead in the snow and carried her to her own barracks.
 In February 1945, the SS again moved the prisoners to the Neustadt-Glewe sub-camp, where the Red Army liberated the women in May 1945.
 After liberation, the two friends parted.
 Maria Kotarba returned to her home in Poland, remained single and died in 1956, aged 49, never having returned to the health she enjoyed before the war.
 She was buried in Owczary.

-Lena Mankowska married and settled in Great Britain.
-In 1997, Lena made an unsuccessful attempt to get Maria, her "Angel of Auschwitz", recognised as one of the Righteous Among the Nations by Yad Vashem in Jerusalem.
+Lena Mankowska married Wladyslaw Łakomy and settled in Great Britain.
+In 1997, Lena Lakomy made an unsuccessful attempt to get Maria, her "Angel of Auschwitz", recognised as one of the Righteous Among the Nations by Yad Vashem in Jerusalem.
 Eight years later James Foucar successfully resubmitted her testimony, which was approved by Yad Vashem on 8 December 2005 based on Kotarba's qualifications for inclusion.
+Lena Lakomy was posthumously recognised as a British Hero of the Holocaust.